ScilifelabDataCentre/OrderPortal/README.md

 | CLOSED      | All work and steps for the order have been done.     |

-The statuses and the allowed transitions between them are defined in a YAML configuration file for a facility.
+The statuses and the allowed transitions between them are defined in a YAML configuration file.
 This allows a facility to define other statuses and transitions than the standard ones.
 It also allows new statuses and transitions to be added to an existing setup.
-Removing existing statuses may break the system, and should not be attempted; instead, the transitions should be modified to avoid the redundant status.
+Removing existing statuses may break the system, and should not be attempted;
+instead, the transitions should be modified to avoid the redundant status.

 Interface
 ---------